alpenlabs/ckt/src/v2/SPEC.md

 8 bytes| 11xxxxxx xxxxxxxx xxxxxxxx xxxxxxxx xxxxxxxx xxxxxxxx xxxxxxxx xxxxxxxx (0-4611686018427387903)
 ```

-### WireVarInt
+### FlaggedVarInt

-Used for gate wire IDs with byte-slice API.
-Based on QUIC varint but steals 1 bit for relative/absolute flag:
+Used for gate wire IDs and level metadata with byte-slice API.
+Based on QUIC varint but steals 1 bit for a flag:

 ```
 Length | Format                                    | Max Value